How to Design a Party-Ready Outdoor Bar—Plus More Tips from Costa Mesa’s Favorite Garden Designer

 Molly Wood has had her hands in the Southern California dirt for over 20 years, designing some of the South Coast’s most photographed and admired outdoor living areas.
 Her shop, Molly Wood Gardens, is a must-visit for laid-back living essentials like ceramic planters and cool home textiles.
 The secrets to her sleek and functional garden rooms are to keep things simple, don’t over-plant, and lean in to white, pale gray, and sun-bleached color.

-The outdoor bar and entertaining area that she designed for a client in Newport Beach, pictured above, is one of her favorite recent projects.
+The outdoor bar and entertaining area that she designed for a client in Newport Beach, pictured at top, is one of her favorite recent projects.
 It has plenty of comfortable seating with one notable theme: There are no cushions to worry about getting dingy and faded, and therefore no cushions to worry about cleaning before you host a backyard party.

 “It has a fully functional back bar with steel cabinets, a mini fridge, and an ice maker,” says Wood.
 “My client was the one who explained the concept of the back bar to me.
 The grill area is around the corner, but this built-in bar has everything else you need for entertaining outdoors.
 The bar stools are Fermob, and they’re comfortable without a cushion, which is key.
 Same with the chairs around the dining table.
 They’re made by Harbour and they’re foldable and lightweight but sturdy.
 All of this furniture is available to order through my store.”